Classes

 Laser Classes

-This class will teach you everything you need to get started cutting and engraving with the laser cutting machines using industry-standard Lightburn software.
+This class will teach you everything you need to get started cutting and engraving with the laser cutting machines using Lightburn software.
 Safety considerations, approved materials, and step-by-step operating procedures will be covered.
 Students will learn proper material layout and speed/power settings to obtain clean cuts and engravings.
 The objective is to leave this training with a clear understanding of how to operate these machines on your own.
-To be certified to use the laser cutters, you can either take this class or schedule a one-on-one personal training session (see below), since both options cover similar fundamentals.
+Students who have never used Lightburn software are encouraged to watch this video tutorial before attending class.
 This class has a maximum of 4 students and a minimum of 2 students.

 3D Printing Classes